 10 Different Ways to Remove Paint from Clothes and Shoes

-To make things easier, I have listed down 10 proven and tested stain-removing solvents along with their application.
+To make things easier, I have listed ten proven and tested stain-removing solvents and their application.

-By using the below-mentioned day-to-day items you use in your household you can still get wonderful results.
+You can still get wonderful results by using the below-mentioned day-to-day items you use in your household.

-Even if one suggestion fails for you, you can use another and so you never run out of ideas to save your favorite clothes and shoes from becoming redundant.
+Even if one suggestion fails for you, you can use another, so you never run out of ideas to save your favorite clothes and shoes from becoming redundant.

 1- Dish Detergent Liquid or Powder